capturethefoundry/fapen/README.md

 ## Introduction

 Hey there, researcher!
-Have you heard of pancakeswap?
-It seems that I have some FAPEN (Father Pepe Inu) tokens and I want to swap them for some WBNB.
+Have you heard of Pancakeswap?
+It seems that I have some FAPEN (Father Pepe Inu) tokens and I want to swap them for some BNB.
 Can you help me out?
 I need the contract address of the FAPEN token and WBNB token first, then I need you to help me swap my FAPEN tokens for BNB tokens.
 I know it's a lot to ask for, but I really need some BNB right now...

 I think you can find the contract addresses of both tokens [here](https://bscscan.com/tx/0xa2be65e439eb182e8f2acfe7eff9a4bab55eb3cd789dcc0ddd19bf811af78a93).